Novato Little League North's All-Stars Shine in Tournament Play!

-Players for the Novato North Little League team gather up around the coaching staff.
-Novato North became the first Novato Little League team to advance to the divisional round in more than 50 years.
-(Photo provided by Novato North)
+Novato North became the first Novato Little League team to advance to the divisional round in more than 50 years

-It had been many years since a Novato team had progressed to the NorCal Divisional Little League tournament, but this year’s team of 12 year olds broke through in a major way.
+It had been decades—half-a-century—since a Novato team had progressed to the NorCal Divisional Little League tournament, but this year’s team of 12-year-olds broke through in a major way.

 Having won its first eight games in District 3 play, Novato North qualified for section play by defeating crosstown rival Novato South in the championship game.
 Three more wins in section play followed as the team became the first from Novato to move into the third round of play in more than 50 years, according to Novato North president Paul Farbstein.